matkoniecz/CartoCSSHelper/readme.md

     tags = {'landuse' => 'village_green', 'tourism' => 'attraction'}
     CartoCSSHelper.test tags, 'master', 'v2.28.1'

-First part is responsible for loading gem and configuration, including location of cache folder and folder where produced comparison images will be saved.
+First part of this Ruby script is responsible for loading gem and configuration, including location of cache folder and folder where produced comparison images will be saved.

 Second part runs quick test for specified tag combination rendering only this element as node, way and a closed way.
 It is followed by locating multiple places across globe where such tag combination is used.